7h3v01c3/tutorials/How to Unvault using Divi Desktop Application.md

          - **Windows**: `Ctrl + V`
          - **macOS**: `Cmd + V`

-    2. **Step 2**: Complete the process by sweeping the remaining funds with:
+    2. **Step 2**: Complete the process by sweeping the remaining funds with the following command, then press Enter:
        ```bash
        reclaimvaultfunds <your_address_from_unvault_document> remaining_amount "sweep_funds"
        ```